Receive updates via email. Enter your email address:

 1. Chop the beef into tiny tiny cubes

-3. Chop the stems of the cabbage mustard into tiny cubes
+3. Chop the stems of the chinese kale into tiny cubes

 4. Soak the dried mushrooms to reconstitute and chop into tiny cubes